GarrettMerz/Projects/README.md

 #RollerDerby

 When I'm not coding data science projects, I enjoy announcing my friends' roller derby bouts (currently with the Kalamazoo Derby Darlins).
-This is my attempt to use data science tools to extract some meaningful quantities from roller derby statistics.
+This is my attempt at performing an end-to-end ML project, including data gathering, by myself, from scratch (no kaggle!).

 In the sport, each team has a line of four "blockers" that attempt to hold back the opposing team's "jammer"; breaking through a "blocker" line earns the team four points.
 Multiple passes through the blocker line will occur over the course of one two-minute "jam", however, the "jammer" that is in the lead has the option to "call off the jam" before the alloted two minutes is up, allowing teams to swap out players and return to a fixed starting line.

-This project is an attempt at using a Graph Convolutional Neural Nets (GCNN) autoencoder to determine the optimal composition of a blocker line.
-It will generally follow the methodology of this paper: https://arxiv.org/pdf/1805.03285.pdf
+This project is an attempt my using a Graph Convolutional Neural Nets (GCNN) autoencoder to determine the optimal composition of a blocker line.
+It will generally follow the methodology of this paper: https://arxiv.org/pdf/1805.03285.pdf:

 SOME PROJECTS I HAVE NOT YET STARTED, BUT THAT WILL GO HERE: